gorbatiiivan/OpenPuzzleMaster/README.md

 - You can simplify the game by selecting the elements that make up the puzzle frame.
 - Create your own version of puzzle.
 - Changing backgrounds from file or default.
-- Saving all data to "User\AppData\Roaming" folder or make portable.
+- Saving all data to "User\AppData\Roaming" folder or run portable.

 # Screenshots